 Aramati’s educational background includes a Master of Public Health degree, with a concentration in Health Services including a certificate program in Health Care in Developing Countries at BUSPH, and a BS in Business Administration at Boston University.
 She also obtained a BA degree from the University of Massachusetts with a concentration in French.
 She lived in Paris and attended the Sorbonne during the junior year abroad program.
 In addition, she obtained certificates in Participatory Strategic Planning, Group Facilitation Methods, Training of Trainers, and Strategic Leadership, the Flagship program on “Health Sector Reform and Sustainable Financing” sponsored by the World Bank Institute and the Harvard School of Public Health.
 In August 2003, she received a Certificate on “Entrepreneurial Management; Business Planning for Governmental and Non-Governmental Organizations” at the Harvard School of Public Health.
 In July 2007, she received a Certificate on “ARV Program Management and Adherence Issues in Low Resource Settings” at Boston University School of Public Health.
 Her language skills include French and conversational Egyptian Arabic.

-As senior vice president of Citi Executive Services Global Operations, Rosamond is responsible for developing strategy, establishing governance models to support responsible finance, and managing communications to align the global management team.
-In addition to these core focus areas, Rosamond manages reengineering projects, monitors performance metrics to identify business trends for process improvement and liaises with HR to create a succession pipeline for management.
+As director of Citi Executive Services Global Operations, Rosamond is responsible for developing strategy, establishing governance models to support responsible finance, and managing communications to align the global management team.
+In addition to these core focus areas, Rosamond manages re-engineering projects, monitors performance metrics to identify business trends for process improvement and liaises with HR to create a succession pipeline for management.

 Rosamond joined Citi in 1999 as manager of the Corporate Executive Dining & Conference operation at Citi’s headquarters.
 Her role expanded to include oversight of conferencing services across multiple locations in midtown Manhattan.
 In 2005 she moved into the role of Operations Manager to support the overall Executive Services group.
 Since that time, she has led a number of initiatives including implementation of Virtual Event Management System (VEMS) for on line space reservations, centralizing the multimedia service program across multiple regions and leading the expansion of Executive Services from functional oversight across North America to a global platform.
+In 2011, Rosamond led the integration of Executive Services and General Services.
+General Services included mail, print, archiving and corporate car program services.
+Over the course of 18 months, Rosamond worked with the combined team to develop robust strategies for each product that optimized the expense base and increased service levels.
 Prior to Citi, Rosamond developed and managed the catering program at Mystic Aquarium in Mystic, CT.

 Rosamond is an active member of the Boston University School of Hospitality Administration alumni board and completed her MBA at New York University’s Leonard Stern School of Business.